apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Affinity specifies the scheduling constraints for the component&rsquo;s workload.
+<p>Specifies the scheduling constraints for the component&rsquo;s workload.
 If specified, it will override the cluster-wide affinity.</p>
 </td>
 </tr>